thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 # Introduction

 Multiple Internet protocols rely on public key cryptography.
-They require keys to be distributed by origins to clients.
+They require keys to be distributed by Origins to Clients.
 This can be done via certificates, software releases, or HTTP.
 This document focuses on this last mechanism.
 It aims to set recommendations on how to design a key directory that is served over HTTP.